 Books can be an important resource to help explore grief responses.

-You can support Eluna and the Resource Center while you are shopping on Amazon.
+*You can support Eluna and this Resource Center while you are buying things on Amazon.
 Please visit Amazon Smile and choose Eluna as your beneficiary.